Gordon Stobbe: Performance history

-Musical Groups
+Musical groups

-Throughout his performance career, Gordon Stobbe has performed with a variety of bands, including the Dixie Flyers in Ontario, and in Nova Scotia: the Ladies Choice Bluegrass Band (the first full time Bluegrass Band in Nova Scotia), Those Fabulous Clichés, the Mighty Oak String Band, Razzmatazz for Kids, the John Gracie Band, Bowties with Duo Concertente and the Gordon Stobbe Trio.
-Mr. Stobbe has also performed as a sideman for artists touring the Maritimes, including Cindy Church, from Bible Hill (Nova Scotia) and many others.
-Gordon Stobbe has also been part of many recording projects for a wide variety of artists across Canada.
+Throughout his performance career, Stobbe has performed with a variety of bands, including the Dixie Flyers in Ontario, and in Nova Scotia: the Ladies Choice Bluegrass Band (the first full time Bluegrass Band in Nova Scotia), Those Fabulous Clichés, the Mighty Oak String Band, Razzmatazz for Kids, the John Gracie Band, Bowties with Duo Concertente and the Gordon Stobbe Trio.
+Stobbe has also performed as a sideman for artists touring the Maritimes, including Cindy Church, from Bible Hill (Nova Scotia) and many others.
+Stobbe has also been part of many recording projects for a wide variety of artists across Canada.

-Gordon Stobbe performed at Fiddles of the World (1999) in Halifax, Nova Scotia, the 2003 East Coast Music Awards Roots Room Concert, and the 2006 Juno Awards After Hours Concert.
+Stobbe performed at Fiddles of the World (1999) in Halifax, Nova Scotia, the 2003 East Coast Music Awards Roots Room Concert, and the 2006 Juno Awards After Hours Concert.
 He has also performed at numerous concert halls and music festivals across Canada, including: the Winnipeg Folk Festival (Manitoba), the Ottawa Folk Festival (Ontario), Mariposa Folk Festival (Ontario), the Home County Folk Festival (London, Ontario), Carlisle Bluegrass Festival (Ontario), The Downeast Bluegrass and Old-Time Music Festival (Nova Scotia), the Lunenburg Folk Harbour Festival (Nova Scotia), Festival By The Sea (New Brunswick), the Miramichi Folk Festival (New Brunswick), and many Maritime Bluegrass Festivals.
 Gordon continues to work in a variety of musical configurations across Canada.

-Gordon's music is mentioned in the Fiddling section of the Canadian Encyclopedia.
+Stobbe's music is mentioned in the Fiddling section of the Canadian Encyclopedia.